100% Disabled Veteran Benefits

 Let’s simplify.
 Basically, if the DoD is giving $700/month and the VA begins giving $400/month, then the DoD will decrease its amount to $300/month (700 – 400 = 300).

-This may seem cruel and unusual, but the good thing about this is that the money from the VA is not taxable, while the DoD’s is.
+This may seem cruel and unusual, but the good thing about this is that money from the VA is not taxable, while money from the DoD is taxable.
+Taxable money is being replaced by un-taxable money.
+It is definitely better to receive un-taxable money if only a single total amount is allowed, so this is a beneficial system.